shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

 ### Task 9:  Migrating VMware VMs to Azure (Read only)

 Azure Migrate is a free tool from Microsoft that allows VMware administrators to replicate their VMs from on-prem to Azure.
-It’s an extremely powerful tool that even allows for pre-migration tests to run.
+It is an extremely powerful tool that even allows for pre-migration tests to run.

 Azure Migrate has two migrations options: